forest-snow/CMSC828L/Problem Set 2/README.md

 * Making submissions shorter faster/easier to grade is better for both of us (please don't be unnescesarily verbose)
   * 6 total pages of pdfs is the absolute maximum you should be submitting (or the equivalent for jupyter notebooks)

-* Including all relevant figures, data displays, etc in an immediately obvious form is thre biggest thing you can do to improve your grade
+* Including all relevant figures, data displays, etc. in an immediately obvious form is the simplest thing you can do to improve your grade.
+These all must be graded very fast, and if it isn't obvious you have something, then your grade will reflect you not having it.

 * Please make sure that the write up isn't in broken or incoherent English (please don't do it after being awake for 30 hours straight, etc.)